machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 </WithContext>
 ```

-Once we accumulate these pattern enough, we might be able to train the ML models of human mind.
+Once we accumulate enough modules of human mind, we might be able to train the ML models with these patterns.
 Then the framework will work as the body that provide I/O, so the AI as mind can exist as _an person in the social network_, _a NPC in Metaverse_ or even _somebody in the real world_.

 This all begins from the simple conversational apps.
 If more developers join, we are more likely to make smarter apps and finally approach the real AI.